Chillu1/ModiBuff/README.md

 ## Setup

 1. Make your own "ModifierRecipes" class that inherits from "ModifierRecipesBase" and fill it with your modifier recipes.
-2. Create your own "Unit" class or use the "Unit" class from CoreUnits.
+2. Create your own "Unit" class/implement "IUnit" interfaces or use the "Unit" class from CoreUnits.

 # Usage